BjornKennethHolmstrom/JSUsCH2R/README.md

 ## Acknowledgments

-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
-- Emoji designs are provided by the Unicode Consortium.
+- Emoji designs are provided by the Unicode Consortium
 - Claude A.I. for development assistance
 - My family for support and infrastructure